Choi Gyung-hwan: Career

 In 2019, Choi and the party's dissidents left PDP and formed the New Alternatives.
-On 12 January 2020, he was elected as the newly-formed party's President.
+On 12 January 2020, he was elected as the newly-formed party's president.

 Trivia

 Choi Gyung-hwan has the same name with the former Deputy Prime Minister Choi Kyoung-hwan, though both are not related.
-Nevertheless, the name brought confusions, ref name="same"/> especially after the latter was involved in controversies.
+Nevertheless, the name brought confusions, especially after the latter was involved in controversies.
 As an example, on 9 December 2016, when the former Deputy Prime Minister Choi was the only MP who abstained from the impeachment vote against the President Park Geun-hye, the former Presidential Secretary Choi was the one who received many protest messages.